 This course can be accessed on the first day of class via Canvas at https://coc.instructure.com.
 Log into Canvas using your CanyonsID single sign-on:

 - CanyonsID Username is your COC student email address (Ex: email@example.com)

 - CanyonsID Password is your COC student email password

 Please visit the Get to Know Your Online Classroom page for help logging into Canvas and for tips on using Canvas and Zoom.
 Canvas Chat Support is also available 24/7 for any Canvas related issues.

 Check out the Online Education website for more information on a variety of topics that can help you be a successful online student such as: exam proctoring, learning styles, computer skills, and tips for student success.
 If this is your first online course, feel free to take our online learning readiness assessment to assess your skills.

 The Learning Center (TLC)

-The TLC provides FREE tutoring resource to COC students including:
+The TLC provides FREE online tutoring resources to COC students!

-College of the Canyons DSPS provides educational services and access for eligible students with documented disabilities who intend to pursue coursework at COC.
+College of the Canyons AAC provides educational services and access for eligible students with documented disabilities who intend to pursue coursework at COC.
 A variety of programs and services are available which afford eligible students with disabilities the opportunity to participate fully in all aspects of the college programs and activities through appropriate and reasonable accommodations.
-For more information on their services visit the Disabled Students Program & Services website.
+For more information on their services visit the Academic Accomodation Center website.

 The Counseling Department offers appointments online.
 You can schedule an appointment by visiting the Online Counseling website.
 Counselors can help you map out a plan to reach your educational goals as well as advise you on course selection and registration.